pmahnke/mahnke-cocktails/recipe/neptunes_wrath.md

 permalink: "/recipe/neptunes_wrath/"
 iconfile: neptunes_wrath
 stars: 0
-base_spirits: "Gin, Absinthe, Green Chartreuse"
+base_spirits: "Plymouth Gin, Absinthe, Green Chartreuse"
 youtube: "eoMchfbaVPw"
 description: "A visually dramatic modern sour that represents the fury of the sea with its green hue from absinthe and a flaming Chartreuse float."
 excerpt: |